Empty

 With 2iC-Care, a TEC service can decide what health information they need to know to best care for an individual service user.
 Then, TEC services can work backwards to select the right devices which will provide that information.
 As 2iC-Care is an open infrastructure technology, these devices can come from any manufacturer enabling the truly personalised care of the future.
 Along with selecting the most appropriate peripherals, 2iC-care platform then enables configuration of data, device and process interoperability rules to further personalise the solution to the specific needs of the individual, reduce false alarms and identify deviations from normal trends.

-Step 3: Develop an information-led culture and operating model which enables accurate, proactive and preventative care.
+Which enables accurate, proactive and preventative care.

 The 2iC-Care solution provides ARCs and Telecare services with information in an easy-to-use dashboard but having access to ‘always on’ health, environmental and behavioural information is not enough to deliver on the preventative care promise.
 To future proof a TEC service, TEC stakeholders need to champion an information-led culture and operating model to leverage this information to deliver preventative and proactive care.